 My wife loves granola with her yogurt.
 For years she's used store-bought granola.
-One day I suggested that she make her own granola and she listened.
+One day I suggested that she make her own granola and she agreed thinking it might be a little cheaper in the long run.
 So here's Brandi's Cranberry Granola recipe.

 She originally made this recipe with mango honey from Whole Foods and used coconut oil instead of olive oil.
-Since Mango honey is not easy to find, we often make this recipe with regular honey.
+Since Mango honey is not easy to find and expensive when you do, we regularly make this recipe with regular honey.

 Once she figured out how not to burn the granola (which is very easy to do), she made a few variations of this recipe substituting some of the seeds for a slightly different flavor.

 This granola is quick and easy to make and much cheaper than buying it in the store.
-And for your Granola lovers out there, you have to try my Pumpkin Chocolate Granola or Banana Crunch Granola recipe.
+And for your Granola lovers out there, you have to try my Pumpkin Flaxseed Granola, Pumpkin Chocolate Granola or Banana Crunch Granola recipe.

-You will need the following ingredients to make this Cranberry Granola: Salted Almonds, Old Fashioned Oats, Sunflower Seeds, Cranberries, Olive Oil, Vanilla Extract and Honey.
+You will need the following ingredients to make this Cranberry Granola recipe (see recipe card for quantities): Salted Almonds, Old Fashioned Oats, Sunflower Seeds, Dried Cranberries, Olive Oil, Vanilla Extract and Honey.

 Spray a baking sheet with cooking spray.